Root Canals for Children: What Parents Need to Know

 4. Watch for Warning Signs: Keep an eye out for any signs of complications, such as prolonged pain, swelling, or fever.
 If you notice anything unusual, contact your dentist immediately.
 It’s always better to be safe and get things checked out.

-5. Avoid Using the Treated Tooth: Encourage your child to avoid chewing on the side of the mouth where the root canal was performed, at least until the permanent restoration (like a crown) is placed.
-This helps protect the tooth as it heals.
+5. Avoid Using the Treated Tooth: Encourage your child to avoid chewing on the side of the mouth where the dentist performed the root canal, at least until they place the permanent restoration (like a crown).
+(Was: “where the root canal was performed… until the permanent restoration… is placed”) This helps protect the tooth as it heals.

 6. Stay Hydrated: Drinking plenty of water can help keep your child’s mouth clean and promote healing.
 Water is the best choice, so encourage your little one to sip throughout the day.